 *There is likely to be less capacity for immediate and support from professionals involved in the child’s care, for example their social worker, due to the complications associated with the distance.

-*Torbay.
+*It is not as easy to monitor the quality of placements when they are at some distance from Torbay.

-*
+*Children and young people will not have access to specific specialist services such as local CAMHS provision when they are not living locally.
+There may be significant disruption to education or other provision.

-*.
+*Children with Special Educational Needs can get “stuck” out of county as they are unable to move back due to lack of appropriate school placement.

-*,
+*If there are safeguarding concerns, it may not be as easy to get full information about the concerns and to visit quickly to ensure a child is safe.

-*SOat some distance for
+*Children placed in mother and baby placements are more vulnerable, particularly if the parent then wants to remain in the same area after the placement ends.
+This means that social workers are monitoring children who are on Supervision Orders who are living at some distance for example.

-*
+*For health outcomes, there is currently a lack of a clearly defined commissioning and delivery model for children placed out of county, with lack of clarity therefore on clinical governance.

 Historically, there has been a misperception that, in situations whereby a child or young person becomes cared for due to risks relating to exploitation, an out of county placement would result in immediate or longer term reduction of risk.
 However, the impact of out of county placements as outlined above remains absolutely relevant to this cohort of young people, if not more so.
 As the diagram below outlines, by removing a cared for young person at risk of exploitation in their local area to a placement out of county, their vulnerability may in fact escalate as the feelings of disconnection, isolation and a lack of belonging become more pronounced, and by virtue of this, vulnerability to exploitation increases.
 In intentionally placing this young person out of county, what we actually do is removes the safety buffers of their positive connections, such as family, peer and professionals relationships.